griptape-ai/griptape-docs/docs/griptape-framework/structures/events.md

 ## Overview

-Griptape event listeners can be used to listen for events during a structure's execution.
+Griptape Event Listeners can be used to listen for events during a structure's execution.
 This can be useful when [counting tokens](../../examples/count-tokens.md) being sent to the LLM.

 ## Specific Event Types